 Website statistics analytics, testing and personalisation

-Because we are in a transition period, our website currently uses two types of web analytics services:
+Because we are in a transition period, our website currently uses three types of web analytics services:

 You can always opt-out of Google Analytics cookies by Google’s opt-out tool.